 - Deciding planning applications and protecting trees and historic buildings.

 - Providing a library service.

-a) The Departments of State such as the Treasury, the Foreign and Commonwealth Office and the Department of Work and Pensions, each of which carries out an area of Government policy.
+- The Departments of State.
+This includes the Treasury, the Foreign and Commonwealth Office and the Department of Work and Pensions.
+These carry out an area of Government policy.
 They are headed by a prominent politician, the Secretary of State, who is a member of the Cabinet.
-Many areas of policy such as transport or agriculture are devolved to the governments in Scotland, Wales and Northern Ireland and so the Departments of State have only English responsibilities in these areas.
+Many areas of policy such as transport or agriculture are devolved to the governments in Scotland, Wales and Northern Ireland.
+This means the Departments of State have only English responsibilities in these areas.

-b) Departmental Agencies are responsible to the Departments of State but have been separated from them because they carry out detailed functions that do not require such detailed political control.
+- Departmental Agencies are responsible to the Departments of State.
+They have been separated from them because they carry out detailed functions that do not require such detailed political control.
 The Secretary of State sets broad objectives but a Chief Executive is responsible for the running of the Agency and for its budget.
 Examples are the Highways Agency, which manages motorways and trunk roads for the Department of Transport, and the Legal Aid Agency, part of the Ministry of Justice, which provides help for people to fight their case in the courts.

-c) There are a range of Non-Departmental Public Bodies, often referred to as Quangos, which are semi-independent and provide specialist services or advice, ranging from the Advisory Committee on Pesticides to the Bank of England.
-The government appoints the people who run them, such as the Governor of the Bank of England, and may set requirements such as the need for the Governor to write to the Chancellor of the Exchequer if inflation rises above 3%, explaining the reasons.
+- There are a range of Non-Departmental Public Bodies.
+These are often referred to as Quangos.
+They are semi-independent and provide specialist services or advice.
+This ranges from the Advisory Committee on Pesticides to the Bank of England.
+The government appoints the people who run them, such as the Governor of the Bank of England, and may set requirements such as the need for the Governor to write to the Chancellor of the Exchequer if inflation rises above 3%

-d) There are some Government Departments that need to be kept independent of political control so that their statements and decisions can be seen as independent such as the Food Standards Agency and Ofqual which supervises national examinations.
+- There are some independent Government Departments.
+They need to be kept independent of political control so that their statements and decisions can be seen as independent.
+This includes the Food Standards Agency and Ofqual which supervises national examinations.